inktrap/studyriffic/README.md

 # Done

 ~~~
+ x for "first item is filler" option assert that there is at least one filler (specified to select)
+ x test "first item is filler" assertion
+ x check spacing for next buttons
+ x check spacing for tasks
+ x remove/add <hr> so everything looks consistent

+ x write javascript for instructions, hide/show
+ x changed typo "let as take an example" into "let us take an example" for study 3
+ x update the content of the instructions (based on overleaf)
+ x update the items (based on overleaf)
+ x use likert scales in each experiment
+ x address Opera Continue button issue: padding
+ x rewrite so javascript is not in onload
+ x implement constraint on item randomization: the first item should be a filler.
+ x test: constraint on item randomization: the first item should be a filler.
+ x implemented a setting: constraint on item randomization: the first item should be a filler.
+ x rewrite ``apply_select``

+ x zero questions bug -- conditional rewritten
+ x **demographics form** usability fix
+ x fixed comma and newline in tasks for 3-bus
+ x add not_positions restrictions to studies

  x included footer information in an alert, where it is more appropriate
  x tests for _getPids and makePids methods
  x exclude pids for 1a) from 1b) (in studyriffic)